From an Arch Trellis to a Cattle Panel Greenhouse

 This series of videos shows the transformation of a cattle panel trellis into cold frame and from there into a cattle panel greenhouse.

-In this video we turn a cattle panel arch into temporary plant shelter.
+In these videos we turn a cattle panel arch into temporary plant shelter.
 Not so pretty but for a quick protective cover from the cold, it works until we can convert to something more substantial.

-Our favorite gadget for spring and fall gardening is the laser thermometer that you’ll see in the first video.
-It’s great for quick and accurate readings of greenhouse, plant and soil temperatures.
-We wrote more on that here.
+One of our favorite gadgets for spring and fall gardening is the laser thermometer that you’ll see in the first video.
+It’s great for quick and accurate readings of greenhouse, plant and soil temperatures, which can be critical for plant protection and planting.
+We wrote more on that and more, in this article on garden tools.

 Next, we’re morphing this into a polyethylene wrapped cattle panel greenhouse with a door and window.
 We didn’t get our panels leveled and wrapped before the temps dropped below 45 degrees.
 So, to buy a little time, we created a simple temporary greenhouse.